 Looking for a European style with a Target price point (well, note quite, but close)?
 Check out H&M’s large selection of kid’s clothes.
 They have everything from swim to occasion wear and usually feature a European tailored fit.

 This fashion forward, high quality NYC based brand carries our very favorite polos for little boys.
 The fabric is so soft (and holds up to lots of washing).
 These are the only nicer shirts my boys never fight me on wearing.
 They also carry lots of other things but their polos are my favorite.

 Cute Toddler Boy Dress Clothes

-The cutest, preppiest clothes for little boys around.
+Janie and Jack is the cutest, preppiest brand for clothes for little boys around.
 Janie and Jack offers higher quality pieces at a higher price point.
 We love their suits for toddlers.
 Their clothes hold up very well (Lincoln wore a sweater regularly for two winters and then passed it down to Adelaide and it is still in great shape).

 Another fun, European store with a mix of trendy, comfortable, and whimsical.
 For boys they carry a lot of joggers, tapered pants, and fun tops.
 They also carry an assortment of dress wear, shoes, and outerwear.
 I love Zara for their cozy henleys, simple sweaters, and skinny fit pants for boys.

 Based in the UK, this retailer now offers shipping to the US on their assortment of fun, edgy, and very European styles.
 We first fell in love with their shorter shorts for boys (before your toddler hits a growth spurt, knee length shorts really look like capris) but were really impressed with how the clothes held up over the years, especially given the price point.
 They have great skinny cut pants and be sure to check out their packs of clothing for the best value (like this 5 pack of polo shirts for $25).